de-shyt/CUB_conspects/Operating Systems JUB.md

-Every device is identified with:
+Every device is identified by:

 -  the type (block/character)
 - major device number -- identifies the responsible device driver